Rochelle Abramson

-Rochelle Abramson is a violinist in Los Angeles.
+Rochelle S. Abramson (died December 18, 2025) was an American violinist in Los Angeles.

+Early life and career

+Born in Detroit Michigan, Abramson began studying the violin at age five.
+She attended Cass Tech, University of Michigan, and earned her Master's degree in 1975 at Juilliard, where she studied with Mischa Mischakoff, Angel Reyes. and Donna DeLay.
-She is a first violinist with the Los Angeles Philharmonic.

-She has served as concertmaster of various local orchestras, and currently is concertmaster with the Valley Symphony Orchestra.
+Abramson was a first violinist with the Los Angeles Philharmonic.
+She served as concertmaster of various local orchestras, including concertmaster with the Valley Symphony Orchestra.

-She joined the Los Angeles Philharmonic in its 1978/79 season.
+She joined the Los Angeles Philharmonic in its 1978–79 season.
 She received two individual artist's grants from the City of Los Angeles Cultural Affairs Department.

+Abramson died on December 18, 2025.